DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 Obviously, any program can be altered (regardling your needs), saved to external **.vktProgram** (_Vektor PROGRAM_) file, then possibly loaded from **.vktProgram** file.

-:information_source: Program name always follows the indicated filename when you save the current program, but with restrictive character set (see below).
+:information_source: **Program name always follows the specified filename** when you save the current program, but with restrictive character set (see below).
 If more than 16 characters is specified as filename, the new program name is truncated to first seven characters, followed by three periods, then the last six characters of the filename.
 For example, ABCDEFGHIJKLMNOPQRST as filename gives "ABCDEF...OPQRST" as new program name.
 However, the filename itself is not affected.

 Allowed characters for **.vktProgram** filenames (by the way, for program names) are:
 - All latin letters: A..Z, a..z (lowercase letters are automatically converted to uppercase letters, for displayed program name)